 Net Proceeds and Their Intended Use

-The Company estimates that the net proceeds from this offering will be approximately $487 million, after deducting the initial purchasers' discount and estimated offering expenses (or approximately $584.5 million if the initial purchasers exercise their option to purchase additional notes in full), and the cost of the initial convertible note hedge transactions, described below (taking into account the proceeds received by the Company from entering into the warrant transactions, described below) is approximately $41.8 million.
-If the initial purchasers exercise their option to purchase additional notes, the Company may use additional net proceeds from this offering to enter into additional convertible note hedge and warrant transactions.
+The Company estimates that the net proceeds from this offering will be approximately $389.45 million, after deducting the initial purchasers' discount and estimated offering expenses (or approximately $447.95 million if the initial purchasers exercise their option to purchase additional notes in full), and the cost of the initial capped call transactions, described below is approximately $32.68 million.
+If the initial purchasers exercise their option to purchase additional notes, the Company may use additional net proceeds from this offering to enter into additional capped call transactions.

-The Company has entered into convertible note hedge transactions with multiple counterparties, including the initial purchasers and/or their affiliates (the "hedge counterparties") and in connection therewith, the Company has entered into separate privately negotiated warrant transactions with the hedge counterparties.
-The strike price of the convertible note hedge transactions is initially equal the conversion price of the notes.
-The strike price of the warrant transactions related to the notes will initially be approximately $37.21 per share, which is approximately 80% above the closing sale price of the Company's common stock on June 4, 2014.
+The Company has entered into capped call transactions with certain initial purchasers (or their respective affiliates) and another financial institution (collectively referred to as the "option counterparties").
+The strike price of the capped call transactions is initially equal to the conversion price of the notes.
+The cap price of the capped call transactions related to the notes will initially be approximately $32.73 per share, which is approximately 75% above the closing sale price of the Company's common stock on January 21, 2015.

-These convertible note hedge transactions are expected to reduce the potential dilution with respect to the Company's common stock upon conversion of the notes or offset any cash payments the Company is required to make in excess of the principal amount of converted notes, as the case may be, upon any conversion of notes; however, the warrant transactions could have a dilutive effect with respect to the Company's common stock to the extent that the market price per share of the Company's common stock exceeds the strike price of the capped call transactions, with such reduction of potential dilution or offset of cash payments subject to a cap based on the cap price of the capped call transactions.
+These capped call transactions are expected generally to reduce the potential dilution with respect to the Company's common stock upon conversion of the notes and/or offset any cash payments the Company is required to make in excess of the principal amount of converted notes, as the case may be, upon any conversion of notes in the event that the market price of the Company's common stock is greater than the strike price of the capped call transactions, with such reduction of potential dilution or offset of cash payments subject to a cap based on the cap price of the capped call transactions.

-The Company has been advised that, in connection with establishing their initial hedge positions with respect to the convertible note hedge and warrant transactions, the hedge counterparties and/or their affiliates expect to purchase shares of the Company's common stock or enter into various derivative transactions with respect to the Company's common stock concurrently with, or shortly after, the pricing of the notes.
+The Company has been advised that, in connection with establishing their initial hedge positions with respect to the capped call transactions, the option counterparties and/or their affiliates expect to enter into various derivative transactions with respect to the Company's common stock concurrently with, or shortly after, the pricing of the notes.
 These hedging activities could increase (or reduce the size of any decrease in) the market price of the Company's common stock or the notes.

-Prior to October 15, 2019, the notes will be convertible only upon the occurrence of certain events and periods, and thereafter, the notes will be convertible at any time prior to the close of business on the second scheduled trading day prior to the applicable maturity date.
+Prior to January 15, 2022, the notes will be convertible only upon the occurrence of certain events and periods, and thereafter, the notes will be convertible at any time prior to the close of business on the second scheduled trading day prior to the applicable maturity date.
 The holders of the notes will have the ability to require the Company to repurchase all or a portion of their notes for cash in the event of certain fundamental changes.
 In such a case, the repurchase price will be 100% of the principal amount of the notes to be repurchased, plus any accrued and unpaid interest.
 In addition, upon certain make-whole adjustment events occurring prior to the maturity date of the notes, the Company will increase the conversion rate for holders of the notes who convert their notes in connection with that make-whole adjustment event.